 Alexis has also taught dozens of classes and hundreds of students with Girl Develop It, a group that conducts low-cost programming classes where women can learn in a non-intimidating environment.

-Before Alexis Occupied Wall Street, Wall Street occupied Alexis.
-She spent seven years working in technology on Wall Street.
+Alexis spent seven years working in technology on Wall Street.
 She worked in both the cash equity and equity derivatives spaces.
 Her focus ranged from the development of client-facing, realtime cash trading systems to creating proprietary software for equity option pricing and volatility surface modeling.

-Alexis is the founder of aut faciam, a technical training company.
-She wrote Learning CSS3 Animations, and co-authored HTML5 & CSS3 for The Real World by Sitepoint.
+Alexis wrote Learning CSS3 Animations, and co-authored HTML5 & CSS3 for The Real World by Sitepoint.